charmparticle/mpd_musicalarm/README.md

 # mpd_musicalarm
-A simple shellscript which serves as a music alarm.
-It uses mpd and mpc.
+A simple shellscript which serves as a music alarm: it gently fades in a playlist or radio station until the music volume reaches a level you can set in a configuration file.
+It uses mpd, mpc, and ffmpeg.
 Invoke it with cron or anacron or whatever it is the kids are using these days, testing first, of course.

 modify $MAXVOL, $MUSICDIR, $WAKEUPSONGS and $WAKEUPRADIO to your needs, by creating a config file in `~/.config/mpd_musicalarm/config` with values set up separated by an equals sign only.
 Consult the example file to make your own.